mreza0100/mamzi.net.github.io/pages/universe/causality.md

 You might think that you could simply just not to read this post!

 Well... you can't, because you are part of the universe, and you are bound by the laws of nature.
-You see, the event that made you read this post was caused by the necessity, and you had no choice but to read it.
+You see, the event that made you read this post was caused by the necessity, and you had no choice but to read it, even though our sense of free will makes us think that we have a choice in the moment, but in reality, we don't.

 I will talk about this in details in the mind section under life later on.